Pop Culture Victim

 I believe firmly that the publishing industry as we know it is akin to a terminally ill patient.
 It's got a hopeful face on, but deep down I think it knows it's on the same road that phonographs, horses and buggies and the 8-track went down.
 Those that make the return trip are few and far between, and those that do make it do so usually because of luck or the fickle whim of the market, and not because of their own efforts.

 While the music industry has been the poster child for this condition, the video game market is also starting to decay pretty badly.
-It might not show it, but one only has to read news like this to see it:
+It might not show it, but one only has to read

 It is with great sadness that Elixir Studios today announced it is to cease day-to-day operations, effective immediately, and will seek the orderly sale and re-use of all its remaining assets and IP.